Everything you ever hoped to know about polling

 Step 1.
 To display a poll in fullscreen mode, select a poll from the My Polls page by clicking on the poll’s title.

 Step 2.
-Select the fullscreen icon at the bottom that indicates to enter fullscreen mode.
+Select the fullscreen icon at the bottom that indicates entering fullscreen mode.

 Step 3.
 To end fullscreen mode, hover your mouse over the poll’s upper right corner and select the Exit Fullscreen icon.
 You can also just press the escape key on your keyboard.